ffbinaries/ffbinaries-node/readme.md

 [npm-dl-img]: https://img.shields.io/npm/dm/ffbinaries.svg

-Downloads a precompiled ffmpeg binaries from http://ffbinaries.com.
+Downloads precompiled ffmpeg binaries from http://ffbinaries.com.

 This module is meant to be used programatically, i.e. as a build step.